ukayzm/dwr/proto1/test/hc05_data/README.md

 The best instruction is [here](https://www.collideabq.com/2016/04/28/bluetooth-serial-connection-with-windows-10/).

-The LED should blink twice every couple of seconds.
+Once the pairing is done, the LED should blink twice every couple of seconds.

+If HC-05 is power-cycled, the pairing should be done again.